johnkhub/Core/API/AccessControl.md

 ## Security

-See [APISecurity](APISecurity.md) for an overview of how security is implemented and the requirements of making secured REST calls.
+See [API Security](APISecurity.md) for an overview of how security is implemented and the requirements of making secured REST calls.
 The current implementation of this API:
 * *Currently* only supports token based authentication, **not** inter-service authentication
 * *Currently* only enforces authentication and **not** authorisation